This Cornbread Stuffing with Sausage Recipe is crispy along the outside, and is flavorful with fresh herbs, spices, and aromatics.

-- Heat 3 tablespoons of butter in a large skillet over medium heat; add the onion and celery and cook until the veggies are softened but not browned, about 8 to 10 minutes, stirring occasionally.
+- Heat 4 tablespoons butter in a large skillet over medium heat.
+Add the onion and celery and cook until veggies are softened but not browned, about 10 minutes.

 - Add the turkey and cook until browned, about 5 minutes, breaking up the meat with a wooden spoon.

-- Add the garlic, maple syrup, Worcestershire sauce, sage, thyme, salt, pepper, fennel seed, and nutmeg, and cook 3 minutes more, stirring frequently.
+- Add the garlic, maple syrup, Worcestershire sauce, sage, thyme, nutmeg, salt, pepper, and fennel seed, and cook 3 minutes more, stirring frequently.
 Turn off the heat and cool slightly.

 - Crumble the muffins into a large bowl.
 Stir in the turkey mixture and then the eggs.
 Stir in the chicken stock a little at a time, and then spread the stuffing into the prepared dish.
 Dot the top with the remaining 1/2 tablespoon butter.